Research & Blog

 Step 3: Iterate and Optimize

-The path to efficient AI isn't a one-time optimization—it's continuous refinement:
+The path to efficient AI isn't a one-time optimization.
+It's continuous refinement:

 1. Start with the smallest model that could work